-Some horses that have severe laminitis may have a worsening of the condition if they have develop complications.
+Some horses that have severe laminitis may have a worsening of the condition if they have developed complications.
 Some complications that can cause problems are a worsening of the blood flow issues, a bacterial infection, or a complete prolapse of the coffin bone into the hoof.

 How To Treat Laminitis Naturally

-Treating lamintis with natural remedies is possible.
+Treating laminitis with natural remedies is possible.
 Natural treatment options for horse laminitis can help with their inflammation, nutrition, and overall horse health.
 It is possible for even chronic cases to see some improvement with proper veterinary care, natural treatments, and careful care by owners and trainers.

 Overweight Horses with Laminitis

 Horses that are overweight and have laminitis need to be managed carefully.
 It is imperative that their weight be brought down to a healthier level.
 Walking or moving around with laminitis is difficult for a normal weight horse.
 An overweight horse will have a much harder time getting around if they have lameness in their hooves.
 In fact, it can render them immobile much faster than a horse that is of normal weight.